 Urban legends have always been fascinating to those who love all things scary, as there are many blogs and websites solely dedicated to retelling stories that have been passed around for years and years.

 Many of these stories have a historical basis or have been spread around in the form of oral storytelling.
-Yamishibai retells many stories that have been circulating around Japan and animates them into 3 or 4 minute shorts for everyone’s viewing pleasure.
-Not only is this series great for a quick scary story, some of the episodes are genuinely terrifying.
+Yamishibai retells many stories that have been circulating around Japan and animates them into 3 or 4-minute shorts for everyone’s viewing pleasure.
+Not only is this series great for a quick scary story, but some of the episodes are also genuinely terrifying.

 From ventriloquism to first loves, Yamishibai has a spooky story for anyone wanting a horror fix deeply rooted in Japanese culture.